-Spoiler Alert: I can’t.
+Spoiler Alert: You can’t.

 I’ve heard that question repeatedly over the years, delivered with varied levels of hostility.
 The one that’s stuck in my head was a quick conversation with an employee who was new to her position.
 At the time, I was new in my role as well.
 And working in an unfamiliar industry.
 When she asked, I had my pre-programmed response locked and loaded.